-Founded in 1983, Shorenstein APARC today encompasses seven regional and thematic programs that advance our mission.
-They include six vibrant research programs—focusing on China, Japan, Korea, Southeast Asia, U.S.-Asia security, and comparative health policy in the Asia-Pacific—and a Global Affiliates Program that strengthens relations and creates new opportunities for collaboration between the Center and Asian partners in the public and private sectors.
+Founded in 1983, Shorenstein APARC today encompasses six regional and thematic programs that advance our mission.
+They include six vibrant research programs—focusing on China, Japan, Korea, South Asia, Southeast Asia, and comparative health policy in the Asia-Pacific—and a Global Affiliates Program that strengthens relations and creates new opportunities for collaboration between the Center and Asian partners in the public and private sectors.

 Each year, Shorenstein APARC produces an annual report highlighting our collective work and its impact.

 The Center is led by distinguished faculty director and deputy director with extensive records of scholarly and teaching accomplishment in the areas of development, international relations, social movements, health economics, and global health policy.

 We are home to dedicated staff and a community of outstanding resident scholars that includes academics and practitioners, and, each year a new, international group of postdoctoral fellows, research fellows, and visiting scholars.

 The key to Shorenstein APARC’s success is its ability to look to the future, enabled by the extraordinary people who take part in its research, publishing, and outreach activities.